pnnl/interflow/README.md

 # flow

-flow is an open-source python package that organizes, calculates, and evaluates cross-sectoral interdependencies.
+flow is an open-source Python package for collecting, calculating, organizing, and visualizing cross-sectoral resource interdependencies and flows.
-The package was developed as part of the Integrated Water Power Resilience project at Pacific Northwest National Laboratory.

 ## Purpose
 Interdependencies between sectors can be multi-faceted, complex to evaluate, and difficult to visualize in a way that gives actionable interpretations.
-The links between sectors and their reliance on one other is not always leveraged, leaving opportunities for optimization unclaimed and potential cascading effects of change unquantified.
-One of the most often discussed examples of cross-sectoral dependency is between the water sector and energy sector.
-The energy sector requires water in multiple parts of the system including cooling thermoelectric generating plants, operating hydroelectric facilities, or drilling for natural gas.
-Likewise, moving water from one location to another, treating water, heating it, and a number of other applications all take energy.
-Failure to understand these flows between sectors and from one area to the next can lead to insufficient planning should something happen "upstream" in the flow.
+The links between sectors and their reliance on one other is not always well-understood in either a detailed or broad context.
+This can leave opportunities for optimization unclaimed and potential cascading effects of sectoral impacts unquantified.
+Commonly discussed examples of cross-sectoral dependency include the interconnections between water and energy.
+The sectors with energy applications (e.g., electricity generation) require water to operate.
+Likewise, sectors that provide water services (e.g., public water supply) require energy to pump, treat, and move water from location to another.
+Failure to understand these flows between sectors can lead to vulnerabilities should something happen "upstream" in the flow.
 In addition to the energy-water-nexus, other sectors are additionally dependent on their production and availability such as food or land.
 The list of connections is vast and the linkages between sectors can be a complicated network of dependency and reliance.
 The flow package was built to help aid in understanding and evaluating these interconnections on both a sectoral and a regional-scale.

 The flow package was created to:

-* Provide a framework to aggregate and organize known flows through various sectors within a region
+* Provide a framework to aggregate and organize known resource flows through various sectors within a region
-* Calculate out and build additional flows between sectors in alternative units based on interdependency intensity values.
+* Calculate out and build additional flows between sectors in alternative units based on interdependency intensity values to analyze additional resource network maps.
 * Provide data output and visualizations in a format that can be used conduct analysis of all flows within a region, flows into and out of sectors within a region, and understand how flows and interdependencies vary across regions.

-The visualization of the flows and interconnections between water and energy has been done at various scales and levels and in a variety of ways.
-Sankey diagrams, which provide a proportional representation of processes and major transfers within a system, are one of the most popular visualization methods for this research area but can be notoriously difficult to build data for.
-The data output from the flow package is structured with the intention of building sankey diagrams, though the values can be used for other visualizations or analysis.
-Therefore, collected and calculated values are in the form of flows between nodes, as shown in the example diagram below.

 ![image](https://user-images.githubusercontent.com/74064300/135877886-91cac5ec-614a-4fee-b9d2-3561bb69d62c.png)